Slovenes

-The Slovenes, also known as Slovenians (Slovenci /sl/), are a South Slavic ethnic group native to Slovenia and adjacent regions in Italy, Austria and Hungary.
+Slovenes, also known as Slovenians (Slovenci /sl/), are a South Slavic ethnic group native to Slovenia and adjacent regions in Italy, Austria and Hungary.
 Slovenes share a common ancestry, culture, and history, and speak Slovene as their native language.

-Although Slovenes are linguistically classified as South Slavs, genetic studies indicate they share closer genetic affinities with West Slavic and Central European populations than with other South Slavs such as Bulgarians and Macedonians.

 Outside of Slovenia and Europe, Slovenes form diaspora groups in the United States, Canada, Argentina and Australia.

 Population

 Population in Slovenia

-Most Slovenes live within the borders of the independent Slovenia (2,100,000 inhabitants, 83% Slovenes est. July 2020).
+Most Slovenes live within the borders of independent Slovenia (2,100,000 inhabitants, 83% Slovenes, estimate July 2020).
 In the Slovenian national census of 2002, 1,631,363 people ethnically declared themselves as Slovenes, while 1,723,434 people claimed Slovene as their native language.

 Population abroad

 The autochthonous Slovene minority in Italy is estimated at 83,000 to 100,000, the Slovene minority in southern Austria at 24,855, in Croatia at 13,200, and in Hungary at 3,180.

 Significant Slovene expatriate communities live in the United States and Canada, in other European countries, in South America (mostly in Argentina and Brazil), and in Australia and New Zealand.
-The largest population of Slovenes outside of Slovenia is in Cleveland.
+The largest population of Slovenes outside of Slovenia is in Cleveland, Ohio, USA.

 Genetics

 In a 2013 Y-DNA study, 29-32% of 399–458 sampled Slovenian males belong to Y-DNA Haplogroup R1a, more frequent than in South Slavic peoples.
-The second largest Haplogroup was the Haplogroup R1b, which was at 26-28%, following was the Haplogroup I, with 30-31%.
+The second largest Haplogroup was Haplogroup R1b, at 26-28%, following was the Haplogroup I, with 30-31%.
 Due to the geographic position of Slovenia, the population is substantially diverse, sharing genes with Italic peoples, Germanic, Slavs and Hungarians.
 The Slovenian population displays close genetic affiliations with West Slavic, South Slavic, Austrians and Italic populations.
 The homogenous genetic strata of the West Slavic populations and the Slovenian population suggest the existence of a common ancestral population in the central European region.
 The R-Z92 branch of R-Z280 which is significant among East Slavs is recorded as completely absent among Slovenes.
 In 2016 study, including 100 sampled Slovenians, 27.1% belong to R1b, of which 11.03% of R1b belongs to the R-P312 branch, 6% to the eastern and 4% to R-U106.
 In the 2018 autosomal analysis of Slovenian population, the Slovenes clustered with Hungarians and were close to Czechs.

+Although Slovenes are linguistically classified as South Slavs, genetic studies indicate that, by certain markers, they share closer genetic affinities with West Slavic populations than with other South Slavs such as Bulgarians and Macedonians.